alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)
 abstract:
   Are we living inside a computer simulation?
-  Many celebrities and even reputed scientists think we are.
+  Celebrities and even reputed scientists think we are.
   Armed with a little basic science,
   I will try to refute those ideas in this article.
 image: https://pinchito.es/2021/pics/understanding-simulation-simulators.jpg